 It features a built-in digital display that’ll show your heart rate in real time, as well as step progress and limited smartphone notifications.
 It has the neat analogue dial showing process towards a daily movement goal and can automatically track activities like running and swimming.

-There’s no GPS so you can’t expect hyper-accurate distance tracking, but the Nokia Steel HR is still a fantastic, stylish watch with great battery life that you can wear around the clock.
+There’s no GPS so you can’t expect hyper-accurate distance tracking, but the Steel HR is still a fantastic, stylish watch with great battery life that you can wear around the clock.

-Read the full Nokia Steel HR review
+Read the full Withings Steel HR review

 Looking for a smart running watch?